-When packing the mannequins for their return journey it is important that they don’t move in the box once sealed.
+When packing the mannequins in the original boxes for their return journey it is important that they don’t move in the box once sealed.
 When you open the box, you will notice what we call pillows, a bag of recycled cardboard pieces that protect the mannequin in transit and fill the spaces in the box.
 We use bubble wrap to wrap each limb in, taking particular care with hands and faces.
 To avoid any damage during transit, especially if the box is dropped on its end, it is important that every piece is wrapped carefully as the shock waves that go through the box can damage the mannequin inside.

 In particular, the cones that join the legs to the torso are actually removeable as you will know this as when you unpacked the mannequin, you had to screw it in place.
 Not all mannequins have this but if they do, we place a red lettered warning sticker, telling you to remove it when packing.
 If this is left in, the shock of a box drop pushes this cone down into the mannequins legs and this is not fixable.
 It is probably the one reason why we would have to charge you in full for a replacement mannequin.

 But this can be avoided.
 Here are the top tips.